 Cortland-area counselors are available now to offer you support in coping with these types of problems.
 Confidential and licensed therapists are able to help you examine the problems in your life and find real solutions.
 Contact a counselor today.

-I am a Clinical therapist licensed in Ohio with over 15 years of experience working as a psychotherapist and life coach.
-I have worked with clients with a wide range of concerns including grief, depression, anxiety, relationship issues, parenting problems, career challenges, and ADHD.
-I also helped many people who have experienced physical trauma or emotional abuse.
-My therapy style is compassionate, non-judgmental and interactive.
+I am a clinical social worker licensed in Ohio with over 20 years of experience working with individuals and families.
+I have worked with clients with a wide range of concerns not limited to depression, anxiety, relationship issues, parenting problems, career challenges, OCD and ADHD.
+I have a strong background in family preservation and educational advocacy.
+If you are a parent or individual looking for help, I am the therapist for you.
+My counseling style is open and interactive.
 I believe in treating everyone with respect, sensitivity, and compassion.
-I do not believe in stigmatizing labels.
-My approach combi...
+My app...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Cortland area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Cortland due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Cortland to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.